 Credit Card Issuers Calculate Finance Charges Differently

-The best way to avoid paying finance charges is to pay your balance in full each month.
 If you can’t do that, be sure to contact your bank and ask them exactly how they calculate finance charges, and when they apply them to your balance.
-Banks use different methods, so it’s imperative to speak directly with your credit card company to get the right information.
+Banks use different methods, so it’s imperative to speak directly with your credit card company to get the correct information.

 Some banks use the average daily balance method whereby they take your daily balance, divide it by the days in the month, and then multiply it by the credit card APR divided by 12 (months).